 How will partnerships with this project help inform the project development?

-Since the 75th Anniversary of the liberation of Belsen concentration camp coincides with the 75th anniversary of the Holocaust which will commemorated globally by Jewish communities, Jewish organisations in Australia and the rest of the world will be targeted for screenings of our film.
+Since the 75th Anniversary of the liberation of Belsen concentration camp coincides with the 75th anniversary of the Holocaust, itself commemorated globally by Jewish communities, Jewish organisations in Australia and the rest of the world will be targeted for screenings of our film.
 Lobbying will be done via Jewish newspapers, organisations and schools.
 Film to tie in with Belsen 75 campaign in the UK and Liberation 75 in Canada plus Jewish historian, Mark Celinscak to help lobby film with the Association for Jewish Studies in the US which operates out of 60 Universities across the country.

 Audience Engagement and Social Impact